r14227123-cloud/Hsin-Chi_Project/README.md

 This is a replication study of the ToM (theory of mind) localizer using fMRI.

 ### Self-introduction
-Hi, I’m Hisn-Chi, a first-year master’s student in psychology at NTU Taiwan.I’m a <u>beginner</u> at handling brain data, and my research interest is investigating socio–cognition in children with autism spectrum disorder, using fMRI.
+Hi, I’m Hisn-Chi, a first-year master’s student in psychology at NTU Taiwan.I’m a *beginner* at handling brain data, and my research interest is investigating socio–cognition in children with autism spectrum disorder, using fMRI.

 ### General objectives
-My goal of this final project is to know how to make use of open source data to <u>get the experience</u> of doing fMRI data analysis.
-And at the same time, I want to understand the <u>concept and purpose</u> of each step.
+My goal of this final project is to know how to make use of open source data to *get the experience* of doing fMRI data analysis.
+And at the same time, I want to understand the *concept and purpose* of each step.

 ### Specific objectives
 To achieve these goals, my plan is to do a replication study, with a focus on brain activation.
 Taking my interest into consideration, I want to answer the research question, which region of the brain has significant activation during social-cognition tasks.

 ### Research question
-<u>Which region of the brain has significant activation during the ToM task?</u>
+*Which region of the brain has significant activation during the ToM task?*

 ### Dataset & Original paper
-I will use this <u>ds003814</u> dataset from OpenNeuro.
+I will use this *ds003814* dataset from OpenNeuro.

 <img width="1566" height="893" alt="image" src="https://github.com/user-attachments/assets/c60a1b83-ec7f-4f87-af37-15bf629c704e" />